HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 Quick Tip: Focus your free listing efforts on high-authority directories like Google Business Profile, Bing Places, and industry-specific directories with established reputations.
 Quality trumps quantity when it comes to directory listings.

-The primary benefits of paid listings include:
+The main benefits of paid listings include:

 • Priority placement within search results and categories

-• Enhanced visual presentation (logos, images, videos)
+• Better visual presentation (logos, images, videos)

 • Expanded business descriptions and service listings